 The CCS library houses more than 4000 volumes on theology, Biblical studies, Christian Education, pastoral care, social ministry and social issues, and diaconal identity and history.
 We’re always adding new titles.
 If you’ve been reading something good that you’d like to recommend, why not leave a comment at the bottom of the page?

-Once you’ve found a book you want, you can email Scott at the library to request it.
+Once you’ve found a book you want, you can email Scott at the library to request it or come down and sign it out.

 The library is generally accessible during CCS office hours (9 to 4:30 weekdays) and there is usually someone available to answer questions between 10 and 3.
 If you’re planning to drop by it’s a good idea to phone first to make sure someone will be around.